 As the scope of the RAN1 scope is HD-FDD, in the release independent discussion, it can be discussed whether the HD-FDD should be release independent from Rel-19 and other duplex mode should be release independent from the first release, e.g FDD and TDD from Rel-17, HD-FDD from Rel-19.

+9.2 Additional operating bands for Redcap and eRedCap for NR frequency range 1

+Requirements for a Redcap and eRedcap UE for additional operating bands within FR1 of TS 38.101-5 in Rel-P [2] are introduced via this clause.

+Table 9.2 -1: NR NTN RedCap operating band